-Wordle Answer Today (May 7, 2026) - NYT Wordle #1783
+Wordle Answer Today (July 5, 2026) - NYT Wordle #1842

-Today's Wordle answer for puzzle #1783 on May 7, 2026, waits just a bit further down, but let's start with some gentle hints to guide you there without spoiling the fun.
+Today's Wordle answer for puzzle #1842 on July 5, 2026, waits just a bit further down, but let's start with some gentle hints to guide you there without spoiling the fun.
 These clues focus on basics like the opening letter and vowel setup, perfect for keeping your streak alive or simply sharpening your daily solve.
 Rated average difficulty at around 3 guesses out of 6, this one rewards starters that test common vowels alongside consonants, lighting up key positions without much fuss.

 Three spoiler-free hints lead the way, followed by a nudge toward the word's meaning.
-Scroll at your own paceโthe full reveal sits below to confirm once you've puzzled it out.
+Scroll at your own paceβthe full reveal sits below to confirm once you've puzzled it out.

 Hints (spoiler-free)

-- Starts with the letter B.
+- Starts with the letter S.

 - Contains two vowels.

-- No repeated letters.
+- No double letters.

 ANSWER